 - Positive= for qualitative transgenic assays.
 Indicates that the transgene is present.

 Please view our sample report page to see our reporting layout.
 Results are sent by email as they are completed.
 In addition, this file will be in your account, available for download at any time.

 Multiplexed assays use multiple sets of primers in one tube to amplify both the wild type and the mutant targets for the method.
 The biggest impact on the appearance of your results is that the tm for single peaks (EITHER Wild or Homozygous mutant) will be represented as tm1.
 Only Heterozygous samples will have a tm2.

 Separated assays will utilize two wells for each method.
 One tube will have only wild type primers and the other tube will have only mutant primers.
 On the report the results for the two tubes will be separated into two heavily lined boxes.
 As a result the data will look different.
 Wild type and Heterozygous samples will have a tm1.
 Homozygous mutant and Heterozygous samples will have a tm2.

-Yes, we can accept credit card payments directly or via PayPal.
-We will send credit card payment information by email along with your invoice.
+Yes, we accept credit card payments.
+Your invoice will contain a link to pay securely by credit card.
 Simply click on the link and follow the instructions.